 We have never really needed a bus in Parma.
 We go everywhere by foot and when we visited the neighbouring cities, we took a lift with friends.

-This cost of 50 Euros is related to the monthly card for the public transport in Milan.
+This cost of 50 Euros is related to the monthly card for public transport in Milan.
 There is also a monthly card here in Parma, but as the city is quite small, you don’t really need it.
 You better invest in a bike!

-By the way, if you plan to live in a small town in Italy we really advise towards going around by bike.
+By the way, if you plan to live in a small town in Italy we really advise you towards going around by bike.
 It is possible to find one for about 80 Euros, but if you are buying from street markets, make sure they are not stolen bikes.

-Did you know we crossed the whole Italy by bike?
+Did you know we crossed the whole of Italy by bike?
 It took us almost two months, but it was one of our best adventures.
-You can see all the videos from this bicycle trip in here
+You can see all the videos from this bicycle trip here

 Italian classes in Italy

 As we are in Italy, the least we can do is to learn Italian, isn’t it?